HOME CONTACT ABOUT US SUPPORT SENSORYTEST.COM

 2. Print Screen of Panelist Feedback Report (as seen by Sensory Technicians).

-***** SIMS 2000: Panelist Feedback Reports - Basic Usage Notes *****
+*** Panelist Feedback - Report Notes ***

 The Panelist Feedback Report enables panelists to see how their numeric